sncfl/netex/README.md

 # CFL NeTEx Profile

-This workspace brings together all elements of the **CFL NeTEx Profile**, designed to harmonise and structure the modelling of timetable and real-time data used within CFL.
+This workspace brings together all elements of the **CFL NeTEx Profile**, designed to harmonise and structure the modelling of timetable data used within CFL.
 The profile is based on the CEN standards (NeTEx, Transmodel) while reflecting CFL’s operational requirements.

 ---